 1. Hermione Granger

 Hermione, from the Harry Potter Series, has to be number one on the top 10 witch list, she is awesome!
-Not only is she very clever and one of the best students of magic in Hogwarts, she also goes on amazing adventures and battles evil.
+Not only is she clever and one of the best students, she also goes on amazing adventures and battles evil.
 Being a muggle-born often makes people see her as inferior but she never lets anyone get her down about not having a magical family.
 In the end she helps to save Hogwarts, and the whole wizarding world, from destruction at the hands of Lord Voldemort.

 2. Lena Duchannes

 The caster from Beautiful Creatures, Lena is to be chosen by either the light or the dark on her sixteenth birthday when she gains her true powers, but which side will she be drawn to?
 Despite the threat of darkness that surrounds her, Lena remains optimistic and focuses on her love for her classmate and best friend, Ethan, as she tries to stop him from being harmed by the dark magic that is attempting to claim her.

 Serafina Pekkala is the queen of a clan of witches in Philip Pullman’s His Dark Materials.
 She is powerful and wise, but most of all kind, as she helps Lyra, saving her life on several occasions.
 She is expert at flying and not afraid to use her magic or skills with a bow and arrow to aid Lyra in her adventures.

 Luna Lovegood, also from the Harry Potter series, is sweet and charming, but also not afraid to be different.
 She enjoys standing out from the crowd and doing her own thing, but is always there when her friends need her.
 She puts up with the teasing and taunting that her fellow students make her suffer, because she never lets their negativity affect her.
 She is brave and very clever, truly a witch to be admired.